EBIBioSamples/read_docs/docs/FAQ/FAQ.rst

 How will my personal data be used?
 ----------------------------------

-This website requires cookies and limited processing of personal data as outlined in the `Privacy Notice <https://www.ebi.ac.uk/about/terms-of-use>`_ and `Terms of Use <https://www.ebi.ac.uk/about/terms-of-use>`_.
+This website requires cookies and limited processing of personal data as outlined in the EMBL-EBI `Terms of Use <https://www.ebi.ac.uk/about/terms-of-use>`_.
-If you submit information to BioSamples, it will be handled in accordance with the `Submission Privacy Notice <https://www.ebi.ac.uk/data-protection/privacy-notice/biosamples-submission-privacy-notice>`_.
+If you submit information to BioSamples, it will be handled in accordance with the Terms of Use.

 I think some of the data is wrong.
 Can you fix it?
 --------------------------------------------------